Theme

 Testing

-A short structured trial is usually more useful than reading dozens of online opinions.
-Give each chatbot the same few tasks you actually do.
+A short structured trial is usually more useful than reading dozens of opinions.
+Give each chatbot the same two or three tasks you actually do.
 Include one easy task, one medium task, and one task that tends to expose weakness.

-The goal is not to crown an objective winner.
-The goal is to notice where one tool saves time, where another needs too much correction, and where neither is trustworthy enough yet.
+The goal is not to declare an objective winner.
+The goal is to notice which tool helps you move faster with less friction, which one needs too much correction, and which one fails in ways you can live with.

-Use prompts taken from real work, not only toy examples.
+Use prompts taken from real work, not only neat toy examples.

-Include a task where accuracy matters and a task where style matters.
+Include one task where accuracy matters and another where tone or clarity matters.

-Check whether the tool recovers well after a misunderstanding.
+Check how well the tool recovers after a misunderstanding or a vague first answer.

 Decision rule